A-Gharibian/PhenoCard_Portability/README.md

 ## Known Limitations

 - **Asymmetric index date definition (Step 1).** Cases are indexed at their first diagnosis date; controls at their most recent visit date.
 Controls are therefore observed over a longer history by construction, introducing a potential observation-window imbalance.
 A more rigorous design would use risk-set sampling to draw control index dates.
 This is not implemented here to keep the pipeline simple and transparent for a demonstrative project.
-- **Propensity score matching is not implemented for MIMIC-IV.** This is the most significant open limitation.
-The 10,000-patient Step 2 pool is drawn at random and is not demographically matched to the Step 1 cohort.
-The two `*_cohort_characterization.sql` scripts are provided to quantify how far apart the cohorts are, but no matching step is applied. **Any direct comparison of Step 1 and Step 2 results is therefore confounded by cohort composition** and should be read as indicative only, not as a like-for-like portability estimate.
+- **Propensity score matching is not implemented for MIMIC-IV.** The 10,000-patient Step 2 pool is drawn at random and is not demographically matched to the Step 1 cohort.
+The two `*_cohort_characterization.sql` scripts are provided to quantify how far apart the cohorts are, but no matching step is applied. **Any direct comparison of Step 1 and Step 2 results is therefore confounded by cohort composition** and should be read as indicative only.
-- **Age is not directly available** in either OMOP or MIMIC-IV due to de-identification. `year_of_birth` (Step 1) and `anchor_age` (Step 2) are proxies, not true ages, and are anchored to different de-identification schemes.
+- **Age is not directly available** in either OMOP or MIMIC-IV due to de-identification. `year_of_birth` (Step 1) and `anchor_age` (Step 2) are proxies, not true ages.

 ---